matthewfernst/Lynx/lynx-api/README.md

 The following environment variables can be overriden to configure the application for your environment.

-ALARM_PHONE_NUMBERS: A comma separated list of phone numbers to send alarm notifications to, prefixed with +1.
+ALARM_PHONE_NUMBERS: A comma separated list of phone numbers to send alarm notifications to.
 APPLE_CLIENT_ID: The client id for the Apple OAuth provider.
 APPLE_CLIENT_SECRET: The client secret for the Apple OAuth provider.
 AUTH_KEY: The key used to sign JWT tokens.